WeblateOrg/weblate/docs/user/checks.rst

 often language properties that can only be referenced in the selectors of Fluent Select Expressions.

-Generally, we expect most Fluent values not to contain any HTML markup.
+Generally, most Fluent values are not expected to contain any HTML markup.
-Therefore we do not expect or want translators and developers to have to care about strictly avoiding *any* technical HTML5 parsing errors (let alone XHTML parsing errors).
-Instead, we just want to warn them when they may have unintentionally opened a HTML tag or inserted a character reference.
+Therefore, this check does not expect or want translators and developers to have to care about strictly avoiding *any* technical HTML5 parsing errors (let alone XHTML parsing errors).
+Instead, this check will just want to warn them when they may have unintentionally opened a HTML tag or inserted a character reference.

-Moreover, for the Fluent values that intentionally contain HTML tags or character references, we want to verify "good practices", such as matching closing and ending tags, valid character references, and quoted attribute values.
-In addition, whilst HTML5 specification technically allows for quite arbitrary tag and attribute names, this check will restrain them to some basic ASCII values that should cover the standard HTML5 element tags and attributes, as well as allow *some* custom element or attribute names.
+Moreover, for the Fluent values that intentionally contain HTML tags or character references, this check will verify some "good practices", such as matching closing and ending tags, valid character references, and quoted attribute values.
+In addition, whilst the HTML5 specification technically allows for quite arbitrary tag and attribute names, this check will restrain them to some basic ASCII values that should cover the standard HTML5 element tags and attributes, as well as allow *some* custom element or attribute names.
 This is partially to ensure that the user is using HTML intentionally.

 Examples: